tomekstrzeszkowski/mk8s/README.md

 Run `microk8s kubectl apply -f ./kube/postgres-[name].yaml` in this order:
  1. `volume`
  2. `volume-claim`

-then run the rest in any order
+Then run the rest in any order

  - `configmap`
  - `deployment`
  - `service`

 ## Django App
  - Edit `.env-deploy` file and put PG's IP
- - build image and deploy new version
+ - Build image and deploy new version